 Crystallized honey cake

-My appropriate pal Damian Clisby, restaurant director at Petersham Nurseries in London, has developed a delicious cake using honey from the eating place’s personal hives.
-However, this is inspired by his recipe made with wholemeal flour: the wholegrains not only upload nutrients but also complement the sweet honey with a scrumptious maltiness.
+My appropriate pal Damian Clisby, restaurant director at Petersham Nurseries in London, has developed a delicious cake using honey from the eating place’s hives.
+However, this is inspired by his recipe made with wholemeal flour: the wholegrains not only upload nutrients but also complement the sweet honey with a delicious maltiness.

 Melt 170g honey and the butter in a pan over low heat.
 Take off the warmth, stir inside the eggs, flour, and baking powder until nicely combined, then pour right into a greased and lined 20cm cake tin.

-Bake for 35 mins, or until a skewer comes out smooth when pushed into the center of the cake.
+Bake for 35 mins or until a skewer comes out smooth when pushed into the center of the cake.
 Cool on a wire rack.

 As the crisis escalates…

 … in our natural world, we refuse to shy away from climate catastrophe and species extinction.
 For The Guardian, reporting on the environment is a concern.
 We provide reporting on climate, nature, and pollutants the prominence it deserves, testimonies that often move unreported by others within the media.
-At this pivotal time for our species and our planet, we are decided to tell readers approximately threats, results, and solutions based on scientific information, not political prejudice or business pursuits.
+At this pivotal time for our species and planet, we are decided to tell readers about threats, results, and solutions based on scientific information, not political prejudice or business pursuits.